Lockheed F-104 Starfighter: Indo-Pakistani war of 1965

 PAF F-104s were deployed in a variety of roles during the 1965 war.
 These included Air defence, high altitude interceptions, night fighter, reconnaissance etc.

 In the opening rounds of the war on 1 September, Flight Lt.
 Farooq Umar on the orders of PAF's C-in-C Air Marshal Nur Khan, executed two sonic booms in his F-104 over the enemy airbase at Amritsar.
 This was done in order to harass the Indian Air Force (IAF) as a sign of dominance.

 An Indian Gnat F.1 (IE-1083) sits on the disused airfield at Pasrur shortly after being forced down by a Griffin F-104A on 3 September 1965.
 Today, the Gnat is on display at PAF Museum at Karachi.

 On 3 September 1965, two Griffin F-104As flown by Flying Officer Abbas Mirza and Flight Lieutenant Hakimullah intercepted 6 IAF Folland Gnats over Akhnur which had attacked a lone F-86 Sabre.
-While the Sabre managed to return to base despite sustaining heavy damage, the Starfighters made supersonic passes near the Indian Gnats which resultantly spread panic amongst the IAF pilots.
+While the Sabre managed to return to base despite sustaining heavy damage, the Starfighters made supersonic passes near the Indian Gnats.
 In the ensuing chaos, Squadron Ldr.
-Brij Pal Singh Sikand landed his Gnat F.1 at an abandoned Pakistani airstrip at Pasrur.
+Brij Pal Singh Sikand landed his Gnat F.1 at an abandoned Pakistani airstrip at Pasrur mistaking it for an Indian Airfield.

 The F-104s first air to air combat victory was achieved by the PAF on the morning of 6 September 1965, when a pair of Griffin F-104As flown by Flight Lieutenant Aftab Alam Khan and Flight Lieutenant Amjad Hussain Khan were vectored towards 4 Indian Dassault Mystere IVs that were attacking a passenger train at Ghakhar Station.
 While Flight Lt.
 Amjad aborted due to radio failure, Flight Lt.
 Aftab went ahead with the interception and shot down a Mystere IV with an AIM-9B while damaging another with his M-61 Vulcan.
-The kill with an AIM-9B Sidewinder is claimed by the PAF as the first combat kill by any Mach 2 aircraft and the PAF's first missile kill, though the IAF denies the loss.
+The kill with an AIM-9B Sidewinder is claimed by the PAF as the first combat kill by any Mach 2 aircraft and the PAF's first missile kill, though this kill is unconfirmed as the IAF disputes losing the aircraft.